 One misunderstanding concerning marijuana use is the difference between medical and recreational marijuana use.
-Recreational marijuana is commonly known to have more THC, while medical marijuana will have more CBD.
+Recreational marijuana is commonly known to have more THC, while medical marijuana will have more Cannabidiol (CBD).
 The high from marijuana comes from THC.
-Another misunderstanding, especially among children, is that marijuana is illegal in Texas.
+Another misunderstanding, especially among children, is that marijuana is legal in Texas as it is in Colorado or Washington.